 List_Tip <default_entry><entry><entry><entry>…<entry>

 This is an optional leaf of a parameter with Format List and it is followed by a String entry for each entry in the List.
-The number of entries in List_Tip must shall be the same as the number of entries in List.
+The number of entries in List_Tip shall be the same as the number of entries in List.
 The nth entry in List_Tip shall correspond to the nth entry in List.
 Quoted null entries are not permitted.
-All entries in List_Tip shall be unique, except that if two entries in List are the same, then the corresponding List_Tip entries must shall also be the same.
+All entries in List_Tip shall be unique, except that if two entries in List are the same, then the corresponding List_Tip entries shall also be the same.
 List is required for List_Tip to be entered, and the word Format before List_Tip as in (Format List_Tip ,,,) is not allowed.

 Example: